 Beachhead teams are made up of temporary government posts meant to help settle a new administration at different agencies.

 Its members, however, may remain past their 120-day appointments.
 Don Benton, who led EPA's beachhead team, is expected to stay on as the agency's senior White House adviser.

 EPA Administrator Scott Pruitt, confirmed last month by the Senate, has begun to slowly staff up the agency.
 Pruitt has brought on several former aides to Sen. Jim Inhofe (R-Okla.), including Ryan Jackson as his chief of staff.

 Schnare is a former longtime EPA employee who worked as an attorney in the agency's enforcement office.
-After leaving EPA, he was general counsel for the Energy and Environmental Legal Institute.
+After leaving EPA, he was general counsel for the Energy and Environment Legal Institute.
 He has also directed the Free Market Environmental Law Clinic.

 In those roles, Schnare accused the Obama administration of colluding with green groups to set policy.
 He also often sued EPA as well as universities under public records laws to seek information from climate scientists and government officials.

 E&E is the leading source for comprehensive, daily coverage of environmental and energy politics and policy.